Pet Insurance

 Who Has The Shortest Waiting Periods?

 In other words, when does pet insurance take effect with my provider?
-This varies by provider.
-Once you’ve signed your contract, you’ll know your policy’s effective date.
+This varies by pet insurance provider.
+Once you’ve signed your contract, you’ll know your insurance policy’s effective date.
 Here’s a chart so you can see which of the most popular pet insurance companies have the shortest waiting periods.

-Figo logo 100Read Review14 Days1 Day6 Months6 Months0 DaysOrthopedic Conditions – 6 Months
+figo logo 250 transparent14 Days1 Day6 Months6 Months0 DaysOrthopedic Conditions – 6 Months

-*Wellness coverage is only applicable if you purchase it as an add-on.
+*Wellness coverage is not an insurance product and only applies if you purchase it as an add-on.

 Can I Get Retroactive Pet Insurance?